Richard II and Anne of Bohemia

 Tomb dimensions: Length 3.84 metres, width 2.10 metres, height 1.90 metres.

-The funeral effigy will be on display in the new Jubilee Galleries, due to open mid 2018.
+Her funeral effigy is on display in the new Queen's Diamond Jubilee Galleries

 Richard II by Nigel Saul, 1997